Why do we Need Packaging?

 Unfortunately, many examples of packaging contain single use plastic, and of the 7 billion tonnes of plastic waste generated so far, only 10% has been recycled.
 The effects caused by our plastic waste are fatal.

 If you’re thinking about ways to reduce your environmental impact, anything plant-based is a great place to start.
 Some of the most useful and innovative packaging for food products is made from purely plant-based materials.
 Plant-based packaging is made from naturally renewable materials derived from plants.
-It’s completely organic, as opposed to many forms of traditional packaging like plastics, and can take many forms.
+It’s completely organic, as opposed to many forms of traditional packaging like plastic, and can take many forms.

-E. Karahan, S. Guzey, T. Moore, Saving Pelicans: A STEM Integration Unit
+(last accessed 18.10.2024)E. Karahan, S. Guzey, T. Moore, Saving Pelicans: A STEM Integration Unit, Science Scope (2014)